Coronavirus (COVID-19): Everything Seniors Need To Know (Prevention Tips, Resources, and more!)

 You may not be able to ensure that you are completely protected from the Coronavirus (COVID-19).
 Doing everything you can to distance yourself and those in your care will help your community and assist in stopping the spread of this disease.

-If you need a caregiver in Margate, FL, or any of the surrounding communities, Nursing Plus of Broward is here to answer any questions or concerns you might have, so please don’t hesitate to contact us!
+If you are considering getting Sunrise in home care in the nearby areas, the senior care experts at Nursing Plus of Broward are here to answer any questions or concerns you might have, so please don’t hesitate to contact us!